BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 As the word "isolated" is a bit vague, let me get a little bit more concrete.

-It's the state that life's in your components, pipes, directives and some of the services that are created and destroyed over time.
+It's the state that lives in your components, pipes, directives and some of the services that are created and destroyed over time.
 The state is not shared between siblings and not populated to global services.

 ### Global vs Local Accessibility of Data Structures

-The therm global state is well known in modern web development.
+The term global state is well known in modern web development.
-It is the state we share globally in our app i.e. a `@ngRx/store` or the good old `window` object ;)
+It is the state we share globally in our app e.g. a `@ngRx/store` or the good old `window` object ;)

 This is in this article called persistent state.